-2nd Consequence - Walk the fence during P.A.T..

-3rd Consequence - Call parents - Walk the fence during two P.A.T.'s

-4th Consequence - Conference with parents, Walk the fence during three P.A.T.'s

-5th Consequence - Go to office

-Severe Disruption - Student immediately goes to principal.
+- 2nd Consequence Walk the fence during P.A.T.. - 3rd Consequence Call parents Walk the fence during two P.A.T.'s - 4th Consequence Conference with parents, Walk the fence during three P.A.T.'s - 5th Consequence Go to office - Severe Disruption Students immediately go to the principal.

-- Commits or threatens physical harm to another student or adult.
-1. - Destroys student, teacher or school property.
-2. - Refuses to follow directions. - Engages in any behavior that keeps the classroom or supervising area from functioning.
+- 1. Commits or threatens physical harm to another student or adult. - Destroys student, teacher or school property.
+Refuses to follow directions. - Engages in any behavior that keeps the classroom or supervising area from functioning.
 (Swearing, fighting, screaming, etc.).